39 William Mitchell Law Review 80 (2012)

 This article assumes that it is a legitimate goal of the profession to increase access to civil justice facilitated by lawyers - as contrasted with access facilitated by self or paralegals or document assemblers - and that the profession must chart alternatives beyond pro bono, legal aid and pro se justice for clients.
 That project is the focus of this article.

 Juergens, Ann, "Valuing Small Firm and Solo Law Practice: Models for Expanding Service to Middle-Income Clients" (2012).
 Faculty Scholarship.
-Paper 248.
+248.